Golden Gardens is one of Seattle's best kept secrets, with panoramic views of Puget Sound and the Olympic Mountains.

 10 best things to do at Golden Gardens

-In summer the atmosphere is festive.
-Golden Gardens is popular for volleyball, picnics, and soaking up the fun atmosphere.
-Kids frolic near the shoreline building sandcastles and wading in the creek.
+During summer, Golden Gardens is popular for sunbathing, volleyball, picnics, and soaking up the fun atmosphere.
+Kids frolic near the shoreline, building sandcastles and wading in the creek.
 There's also a modern playground with a pirate ship!
 Elsewhere the park is full of life.
-Dogs excitedly roam the off-leash park.
-A trail also meanders through tranquil wetlands at the northern end of the park.
-At the end of the day people congregate around fire pits to watch the glorious sunset over the Olympics.
+Dogs excitedly roam the off-leash park, and a trail also meanders through tranquil wetlands at the northern end of the park.
+At the end of the day, friends congregate around fire pits to watch the glorious sunset over the Olympics.

 2. Order delicious food at Miri's Snack Shack at the Golden Gardens Bathhouse.